Chapter 4 – Syllables

 1. Identifying Syllables: The first step in cognizing how to pronounce a word or phrase is to divide it into syllables.

-Note that these rules apply to general pronunciation as well, not just to chanting.
+Note that these rules, which over time become second nature, apply to general pronunciation as well, not just to chanting.

 The Basic Rules for Splitting Syllables